sarath029/django-redis-table/README.md

     - Writes the records into Redis.
     - API to access the data

+* frontend
-* frontend - Frontend with a search box that allows the stored entries to be searched by name and renders a table of results and optionally downloads the results as CSV
+    - Frontend with a search box that allows the stored entries to be searched by name
+    - a table of results and optionally downloads the results as CSV

 ##[DEMO](http://13.232.203.109/)